 |Integrated Shield Plan||Pre-hospitalisation/Post-hospitalisation cover||Annual Coverage Limit||Annual Premium (31 – 35 years old)|

 |Great Eastern Supreme Health A Plus||120 days/120 days||$400,000||$413|

 |Aviva MyShield Plan 2||90 days/90 days||$400,000||$472.21|

 Ultimately, while the cost of an annual premium is important, what’s more crucial is that you should pick an integrated shield plan based on the level of coverage you require.
 With 365 days of post-hospitalisation cover and a $550,000 annual coverage limit for Class A ward treatment, AXA Shield Plan B offers you coverage that other integrated shield plans can only dream of.
 What’s more, with AXA Shield Plan A targeted at private hospital coverage, the annual coverage limit is an unprecedented $1 million.

 Will you ever need that kind of coverage?
 Hopefully not, but at least you’ll have peace of mind knowing that a large proportion of your medical costs are covered.

 Are you interested in the new AXA Integrated Shield Plans?
-Apply Now to get the integrated shield plan with the longest post-hospitalisation coverage.
+Apply Now to get the integrated shield plan with one of the longest post-hospitalisation coverage in Singapore.

 This article is brought to you in collaboration with AXA.